agarcia-it/ticket-lifecycle/README.md

 </p>

 <h1>osTicket - Ticket Lifecycle: Intake Through Resolution</h1>
-This tutorial outlines the lifecycle of a ticket from intake to resolution within the open-source help desk ticketing system osTicket.<br />
+This tutorial outlines the lifecycle of a ticket from intake to resolution within the open-source help desk ticketing system osTicket.
+The link below will take you a high level overview created by me.
+Please excuse the low video resolution - the virtual machine affected the video quality, but the overall concepts can still be easily understood!
+Thank you for watching.<br />

 <h2>Video Demonstration</h2>